snowgy/Influence_Maximization/README.md

 ### Algorithm

-Implement algorithm described in “Influence Maximization in Near-Linear Time: A Martingale Approach”
+Implement the algorithm described in “Influence Maximization in Near-Linear Time: A Martingale Approach”

 ### Usage